slipcor/pvparena/doc/modules.md

 Anyway, don't hesitate to test legacy modules by yourself, a big part of them work normally or have trivial issues.
 Obviously if you encounter one, you can [report it](https://github.com/Eredrim/pvparena/issues) 😉

+## Installing a module

+### Download the module pack

+> ℹ This has to be done only once

+Use the [`/pa modules download`](commands/modules.md) command to download the release version of modules.
+If you want to install a dev build version, download the zip archive on [jenkins](https://ci.craftyn.com/job/PVP%20Arena%20Modules/) and deflate it in the `/files` directory of pvparena.

+After this step, if you type [`/pa modules list`](commands/modules.md), you will show the list of all installable modules.

+### Installing a module

+> ℹ This has to be done for each module you want to install

+Modules aren't loaded by default, a quick installation is required.
+Type [`/pa modules install [moduleName]`](commands/modules.md) to install one of them.

+### Enable a module for an arena

+> ℹ This has to be done for each arena

+Last step: your module is installed and you want to use it in some of your arenas.
+Type [`/pa [arena] !tm [moduleName]`](commands/togglemod.md) to enable it in your arena.